First Episode Psychosis (FEP)

 Specialized Treatment Early in Psychosis (STEP) Program, Yale University Department of Psychiatry and the CT Department of Mental Health and Addiction Services

 The Specialized Treatment Early in Psychosis (STEP) Program is a collaborative program between the Connecticut Department of Mental Health and Addiction Service and Yale University Department of Psychiatry.
 The program has been recognized as model for Coordinated Specialty Care by the National Institute of Mental Health.
 The STEP Program operates out of the Connecticut Mental Health Center in New Haven, Connecticut.
-STEP serves individuals who have experienced the onset of psychosis in the prior 3 years and reside within a 10-town catchment surrounding New Haven (including East Haven, West Haven, North Haven, Bethany, Orange, Woodbridge, Milford, Branford and Milford).
-The multidisciplinary team implements a comprehensive care pathway that includes early detection, structured and longitudinal assessment, coordinated specialty care (CSC) and transition to usual community-based care.
+STEP serves individuals who have experienced the onset of psychosis in the prior 3 years and reside within a 7-town catchment surrounding New Haven (including East Haven, North Haven, Bethany, Woodbridge, Hamden, and Branford).
+The multidisciplinary team implements a comprehensive care pathway that includes early detection, structured and longitudinal assessments, coordinated specialty care (CSC) and transition to usual community-based care.

 STEP works with individuals and their families to develop and implement a personalized recovery plan.
-Clinical care within the CSC model includes: medication and physical health management, individual and group therapy, Family Support and Education, Coordination with natural community supports, and Supported Education and Employment.
+Clinical care within the CSC model includes: medication and physical health management, individual and group therapy, Family Support and Education, Coordination with natural community supports and peers, and Supported Education and Employment.
 For more information, please refer to the STEP website at www.medicine.yale.edu/psychiatry/step

 The Young Adult Services POTENTIAL Track at the Institute of Living